shmbatom/Comfyui-ImageAB-Compare/README.md

 ✅1.
 Basic usage

-   (1) In the ComfyUI editor, double-click to search for "abc", locate the "ImageABCompareSee" node, and click it to insert it into the ComfyUI editor, or drag the following image into the page after_run;
+   (1) In the ComfyUI editor, double-click to search for "abc", locate the "ImageABCompareSee" node, and click it to insert it into the ComfyUI editor, or drag the following image into the page;
    ![before_run][def2]

    (2) Connect the two images that need to be compared to the ImageA and ImageB input ports;